 - If the state makes any changes in the compliance method they should notify the CMS on or before the Dec.31 of that year.
 The submitted demonstration could be completed by Jan.1 to Dec.31 of the year and will be submitted by March 31.

 A Durable Medical Equipment (DME) Provider from Ohio who was communicated the Cures Act changes were pleased and issued a statement saying “ The change by CMS is quite welcoming for us we can take a better-informed decisions on how to allocate resources and maintain the access for Medicare beneficiaries depending on Home Medical Equipment and related services we provide.”

-The Cures act currently offers a relive for the HME facilities who depend on the state Medicare reimbursement but this might be a time for you to look for a change.
+The Cures act currently offers a relive for the HME facilities that depend on the state Medicare reimbursement but this might be a time for you to look for a change.

 The Cures Act which was passed in 2016 to provide relief to various state DME providers and patients affected by the national expansion of competitive bidding for all the new non-bid areas.
 The act was also passed to help accelerate the plan to limit the federal matching of Medicaid reimbursements for HME.
 This was done for all the Medicare HME which had Fee-for-Service payment rates including the items whose price derived from competitive bidding.

 As the Cures Act would implement reimbursement based on the competitive bidding where derived pricing which is set to start impacting Medicaid beneficiaries.
 There is a popular belief that HME suppliers are struggling to serve the vulnerable patient population.
 According to one of our Home Medical Equipment (HME) provider at Alabama, “Home Medical Equipment community will need relief soon with most of our population who require HME are highly vulnerable patient population.”

 Medical Billers and Coders (MBC) is a foremost Durable Medical Equipment Billing company in the U.S. serving over 40 DME clients.
 We have reduced the billing time to less than 30 days for 90 percent of the claims without affecting the billing practice.
 We at MBC have a certified team of coders and skilled billers who are preparing for any regulation changes in your DME billing.